berkeleybop/berkeleybop.github.io/project/Bridge2AI/index.md

 ### Standards Explorer

-The [Standards Explorer](https://b2ai.standards.synapse.org/) is a web application that enables users to explore schemas and data standards relevant to the Bridge2AI community.
-It provides an intuitive interface for browsing, searching, and understanding the various standards being developed and adopted across the consortium.
+The [Standards Explorer](https://b2ai.standards.synapse.org/) is a web application that enables users to explore schemas and data standards relevant to the preparation and application of AI-ready data in biomedical research.
+The Explorer provides an intuitive interface for browsing, searching, and understanding the various standards being developed and adopted across the consortium and in the broader research community.

 **Key Resources:**
 - Site: [https://b2ai.standards.synapse.org/](https://b2ai.standards.synapse.org/)